Historical Preservation Commission

 - Protection of Cultural Resources

-The Historical Preservation Commission (HPC) meets regularly and this schedule is set at the first HPC meeting of each calendar year (as soon as the HPC determines this schedule it will be posted here).
 The Commission meets in various locations throughout the Borough.
 Meetings are advertised on this website and the Clerk’s Office website, in the Frontiersman newspaper, and are open to the public.

 Certified Local Government Annual Reports - The Matanuska-Susitna Borough Historical Preservation Commission (HPC) was established by an Ordinance of the Assembly in April 1982.
 The MAT-SU Borough became a certified local government (CLG) in September of 1987, and is certified to carry out the purposes of the National Historic Preservation Act of 1966.
+We are pleased that the Mat-Su Borough was the first CLG in the great state of Alaska!

 Please, check the Public Meetings schedule for specific meeting information.